How Long Does It Take to Get Car Insurance?

 SR-22 or DUI History: 1 to 3 Business Days

 High-risk drivers who need an SR-22 filing wait longer because the insurer must electronically file the certificate with the state DMV.
-The policy itself can bind the same day, but the SR-22 confirmation takes 1 to 2 additional days.
+The policy itself binds the same day at most direct writers, but the SR-22 confirmation takes 1 to 2 additional days.
+Most major insurers, including Progressive, submit the SR-22 electronically within 30 minutes to a few hours, per SR-22 filing process guides; the delay comes from DMV processing, not the insurer.

 Poor Credit: Manual Review Delay